Which Is True About a Spouse Term Rider?

 Integration of spouse term rider with existing policy

 During specific policy anniversary dates or at the same time as the main life insurance policy, a life insurance rider, such as a spouse term rider, can often be purchased.
-Policyholders can request the addition of a spouse term rider, which the insurer may approve after evaluating the spouse’s insurability based on factors such as age, health, and lifestyle.
+Policyholders can request the addition of this rider, which the insurer may approve after evaluating the spouse’s insurability based on factors such as age, health, and lifestyle.
 Most life insurance companies allow for the seamless integration of a spouse term rider with the main policyholder’s current coverage without requiring a separate policy.

 The process includes completing a rider agreement form and, if required, a medical examination for the spouse.
 Once approved, the rider takes effect, typically without altering the base policy contract.